Albert1997/Marinminds/README.md

 A conda environment is used to install all the packages in.

 1. Create a new conda environment: `conda create -n marinminds python=3.6`
-2. And activate it: `conda activate marinminds.6`
+2. And activate it: `conda activate marinminds`
 3. Go to the folder where the code is cloned: cd `$BASE_FOLDER`
 4. Install all the required packages: `pip install -r requirements.txt`